 Russet potatoes are the best to slice and use in Irish nachos.
 They are big enough so that you will get lots of slices out of one potato.
 Plus, they crisp up really well as they bake in the oven.

 The best kind of beans for nachos is going to be black beans.
 They are meaty and a traditional choice for recipes like this.
 If you don't have black beans, you can use red kidney beans as a replacement.

-Honestly, I do not suggest trying to store nachos that are already baked with melted cheese on top.
+Honestly, We do not suggest trying to store nachos that are already baked with melted cheese on top.
 The texture will change, and it won't taste the same as it does fresh out of the oven.